jackhigginsb65/brun/README.md

-brun (Basic Run) is a simple and lightweight LI tool that compiles and runs C/C++ files.
+brun (Basic Run) is a simple and lightweight CLI tool that compiles and runs C/C++ files.

 ![brun logo](assets/logo.png)